mjallen729/GSheet-From-WebData/README.md

-# Web Data to Google Sheet
+# Google Sheet from Web Data
 Using google sheets API, Pandas, and Selenium to create auto-updating spreadsheet with AirBNB rental data (and more once additional webscrapers are implemented).

 ## Installation